mapanet/NSE/docs/03_Import_INEGI_Censo_2020_AGEB.md

 - Encoding: UTF-8 no BOM
 - TAB separated values
-- Replace all values * asterisk to "" (empty) as they are N/A data and must become NULL in SQL
+- Replaces all values * asterisk to "" (empty) as they are N/A data and must become NULL in SQL

 ```powershell